 Introduction

-The Exona API lets you run AI-powered risk scans on any company and retrieve structured underwriting intelligence, programmatically.
+The Exona API lets you run risk scans on any company and retrieve structured exposure data for AI risk assessment and pricing, programmatically.

 What is the Exona API?

-The Exona API gives insurers direct, programmatic access to the same risk intelligence that powers the Exona platform.
-Submit a company name and website; receive a fully enriched risk profile including business intelligence, an AI risk rating across nine dimensions, and matched historical incidents: all in a single, stable JSON response.
+The Exona API gives insurers direct, programmatic access to the same risk quantification engine that powers the Exona platform.
+Submit a company name and website; receive a complete exposure profile for the insured: firmographic data, an AI risk rating across nine rated dimensions, and matched historical loss events — all in a single, stable JSON response.

 Quick Start